ircv3/ircv3-specifications/extensions/account-registration.md

 Clients should not automatically retry immediately without changing their nickname or waiting.

+    FAIL REGISTER NEED_NICK * <message>

+Sent by the server if the client sends `REGISTER` before sending a NICK command.
+This is only possible in setups that advertise the `before-connect` key.

     FAIL REGISTER ALREADY_REGISTERED <account> <message>
     FAIL VERIFY ALREADY_REGISTERED <account> <message>